Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/Set-AzureRmDataLakeStoreAccount.md

 Accept wildcard characters: False
 ```

-### -DefaultGroup
+### -ResourceGroupName
-Specifies the ID of an AzureActive Directory group.
-This group is the default group for files and folders that you create.
+Specifies the name of the resource group that contains the Data Lake Store account to modify.

 ```yaml
 Type: String